VHCBlade/VHCSite/Flutter/vhcsite/assets/text/apps/pearls.md

 # Pearls of Asia

-An business simulator game set in the Modern Day Philippines.
+A business simulator game set in the Modern Day Philippines.
 Play as both historical and modern figures to thrive in the economic landscape of the Philippines!

 [Web Demo](https://pearl.reviewerblade.com)